 Job descriptions are often kept on an internal platform and may be linked to other tools like HR systems and performance management systems, while job postings are intended for external use.

 The bottom line is that job descriptions are the foundation for internal activities such as workforce planning, compensation, or performance management… and externally as a blueprint for creating job postings.
-They are different in purpose, level of detail, language used, the platform used to create and store them as well as the people involved.
+They are different in purpose, level of detail, language used, platform used to create and store them, and people involved.

 These differences are important to keep in mind for later not running into problems in talent management processes and achieving goals in talent acquisition.